READING TIME: 5 minutes

-For many, their jack of all trade, get it done, whatever it takes attitude, helped them launch their business, but this not an enduring strategy if one wants to create a sustainable business.
+For many, their jack of all trade, get it done, whatever it takes the attitude, helped them launch their business, but this, not an enduring strategy if one wants to create a sustainable business.
 On second thought, it can be, if you enjoy long days, doing everything yourself and running around like your hair is on fire.
-Chances are though, this helter skelter approach to running a business won’t get you to where you want, because that requires discipline.
+Chances are though, this helter-skelter approach to running a business won’t get you to where you want because that requires discipline.

 We can do whatever we want,